 What kind of training and support will I get?

 The Pathfinders Staff provides a training session that is fun, interactive, and informative.
-Also, we provide a Mentor Handbook for each participant.
-On-going support is provided by the Pathfinders staff, and you will find great Toolkits full of resources right here on our website.
+We provide a Mentor Handbook for each volunteer.
+On-going support is provided by the Pathfinders staff, and you will find great toolkits full of resources on our website.
 One of our staff members is just a phone call away if you have questions.
 We also have Mentor Mixers where mentors from around the county regularly gather to meet and share success stories and to discuss strategies.
-In addition, we have events for mentors and their mentees to attend together including the annual Christmas Party and financial education workshops.
+In addition, we have events for mentors and their mentees to attend together including the annual Christmas Party and financial capability workshops.